 8- Light Stimulation.
 If you have a window in the room, open the curtain and let the sun in so the momma and kittens can look outside.
 After a few weeks of being cooped up in the room, the momma cat will start getting antsy more than likely.
 Also with light stimulation I like to come in when it’s dark and turn the light on and off.
 I talk softly to them while doing this so they associate that with me coming in to visit.
 The kittens will probably get scared when you do this but comforting them and rewarding them when they walk back over to you is important.

 10- Cool Hiding Places.
 Provide empty boxes the kittens can jump on, run and hide in.
 Set things up in the room where they can play hide and seek.
-Make sure all furniture in the room is sturdy and can’t fall over on the foster kittens.
+Make sure all furniture in the room is sturdy and can’t fall over on them.

 11- Positive Socialization.
 Socialization starts with you.
 You should be the best, kindest, most loving person in her life and introduce your foster kitten to other people who will be gentle and loving to her.
 If you have sibling kitties and have to keep your kittens in a crate/carrier/partitioned off from the rest of the house, take them out of their area frequently for short periods of time so they can explore a little.
 Just be sure that you keep your eye on them AT ALL TIMES because they could run and hide somewhere or accidentally run outside if someone opens a door.
 If you have other pets, especially dogs, do slow introductions.
+And please don’t introduce kittens to dogs that have high prey drive – that could be a disaster!
 Hold the kitten and let your dog smell but don’t put your kitten on the floor.
 Your dog could accidentally step on him or quickly bite and you might not have time to react.
 CAUTION: If you have a dog that has injured cats or small animals before, DO NOT introduce this dog to the foster kittens.
 Keep the kittens safe at all times.

 In the picture above, the kittens were introduced to Sonny first because I knew he’d be gentle with them.
 He’s been a great playmate the last couple of weeks and the kittens all flock to play when he comes to visit.